Italy Study Trip Itinerary

 Tuesday, November 24: Imperial Rome

-For our first day in Rome, we will explore the heart of the ancient Roman world, taking in her wonders at the Colosseum, where thousands competed in the gladiatorial games, and the Roman Forum, where dozens of structures testify to the wealth and power of the empire.
+For our first full day in Rome, we explore the heart of the ancient Roman world, taking in its wonders at the Colosseum, where thousands competed in the gladiatorial games, and the Roman Forum, where dozens of structures testify to the wealth and power of the empire.
 We will see the Arch of Titus, where evidence of the spoils of Jerusalem adorn its facade, and the Palatine Hill, a massive palatial complex first constructed by Emperor Augustus.
 We will then enter the Basilica of St Clement, which houses several fascinating ruins from Rome.
 After we enjoy lunch nearby, we will visit sites such as the Trevi Fountain, the Pantheon, one of the most intact and impressive ancient Roman structures, and the Ara Pacis Museum, where we see an altar dedicated to Augustus in the first century BC.
 Dinner and overnight in Rome.

 Wednesday, November 25: Assisi